juanDmedina/rntemplate/README.md

 npm install
 ```

-- you must have an emulator or device connected
+- You must have an emulator or device connected

 - Finally run the project with the following command